You are here

 Professor Mathieu is Professor of Medicine at the Catholic University of Leuven, Leuven, Belgium, and Chair of Endocrinology at the Catholic University of Leuven and its University Hospital in Gasthuisberg.
 She is a biomedical researcher with a translational focus.
 Professor Mathieu began as an Internist and worked as a physician-scientist in Gastrointestinal Motility.
 She received a PhD in Endocrinology and Transplant Immunology in 1994.
 Professor Mathieu completed a postdoctoral scholarship at the Research Foundation - Flanders (FWO-Vlaanderen and became a Professor in the School of Medicine at the Catholic University of Leuven and Supervisor in the Clinical Department of Endocrinology of the University Hospital of the Catholic University of Leuven in 1996.
 She became Professor of Medicine in 2002 and has held the Chair in Endocrinology since 2009.
 Professor Mathieu has been the recipient of many scholarships and research grants and several scientific prizes, including the Inbev-Baillet-Latour prize for Clinical Research.
 Professor Mathieu has provided key evidence for the understanding of the pathogenesis of T1D and indicated novel avenues to prevent or cure this disease.

-Professor Pieber has received a number of national and international awards including the Human Technology Interface Award of Styria (2014), the Somogyi Award 2010 and the Max Kade Fellowship of the Austrian Academy of Sciences.
-Additionally to having received grants from national and international publicly-funded projects, he has been reviewer for EFSD, NIH and the Austrian National Bank.
-He is member of the faculty for postdoctoral studies at Medical University of Graz and has been supervisor for over 30 PhD students.
+Professor Pieber has received a number of national and international awards including the Human Technology Interface Award of Styria (2014), the Somogyi Award (2010), and the Max Kade Fellowship of the Austrian Academy of Sciences.
+In addition to having received grants from national and international publicly-funded projects, he has been reviewer for the European Foundation for the Study of Diabetes, the NIH, and the Austrian National Bank.
+He is member of the faculty for postdoctoral studies at the Medical University of Graz, where he has acted as supervisor for more than 30 PhD students.